 Eligibility: Educators serving youth in grades 4 through 8, INCLUDING educators who have previously participated in drones programming through STEM AC.

 PD Syllabus: One (1) Graduate PD Credit Available; Information Coming Soon

-The DroneBlocks app requires the use of a Wifi-enabled smartphone, tablet, Chromebook, desktop or laptop running Android, iOS or ChromeOS.
+- Wifi-enabled smartphones, tablets, Chromebooks, desktops or laptops running Android, iOS or ChromeOS.
 (Note: DroneBlocks is not compatible with FireOS, the operating system for Amazon tablets.)

 The curriculum includes team challenges to test coding, drone costume design and flight skills.

 Each set is shipped in a sturdy, reusable tub, safely storing materials during the program and throughout the year.